anillaghuvarapu/k8sibm/Lab3/README.md

    deployment.apps/guestbook-v1 created
    ```

-- List the pod with label app=guestbook
+- The Deployment is labeled in order to allow grouping of resources.
+List the pods with label app=guestbook

   We can then list the pods it created by listing all pods that
   have a label of "app" with a value of "guestbook".
 This matches